Big, small, or medium-sized, recruitment is one of the most crucial processes in any company.

 5. Quality Of Hire

-One of the most important metrics of recruitment, the majority of recruitment managers all over the globe consider Quality of Hire as a leading KPI for their teams.
+One of the most important recruitment metrics, the majority of recruitment managers all over the globe consider Quality of Hire as a leading KPI for their teams.

 Quality of Hire reflects the value that an employee brings to your company.
 It reveals how much the employee is contributing to the company’s growth.
 It is not an easy metric to calculate and varies from one organization to another.
 Indicators such as cultural fit, employee engagement, job performance, ramp-up time, retention rate, etc can all be a part of the Quality of Hire.